dbaileychess/flatbuffers-docs/content/tutorial.md

 For this reason FlatBuffers can also be mutated in-place.
 While this is great for making small fixes to an existing buffer, you generally want to create buffers from scratch whenever possible, since it is much more efficient and the API is much more general purpose.

-To get non-const accessors, invoke flatc with --gen-mutable.
+To get non-const accessors, invoke `flatc` with `--gen-mutable`.

 Similar to how we read fields using the accessors above, we can now use the mutators like so: